Malvid/Malvid/docs/Get started.md

 ## 2. Create a configuration

 Your first component is ready.
-You can now create a [configuration file](Get%20started.md) in the current working directory to adjust the UI of Malvid to your needs.
+You can now create a [configuration file](Get%20started.md) to adjust the UI of Malvid to your needs.
 This step is optional and can be skipped if you wish to stay with the default configuration.

 Create a file named `malvidfile.json` in the root folder of your project.